Natural Treatments For GERD Causes Symptoms

 There is limited evidence to support the use of herbs and GERD.
 However, you might find them helpful in combination with what your doctor recommends for GERD.
 You should always check with your doctor first before use.

 Homeopaths tailor their treatments into the patient's overall personality profile as well as the particular symptoms.
-Based upon the individual's response to the Indigestion and a number of its probable causes, that the homeopath might choose Lycopodium, Carbo vegetalis, Nux vomica, or Pulsatilla.
+Based upon the individual's response to the Indigestion and a number of its probable causes, the homeopath might choose Lycopodium, Carbo vegetalis, Nux vomica, or Pulsatilla.

 Diet and stress management